ibexa/documentation-developer/docs/guide/siteaccess.md

 Instead of passing a callable to `$processor->mapConfig()`, an instance of `eZ\Bundle\EzPublishCoreBundle\DependencyInjection\Configuration\SiteAccessAware\ConfigurationMapperInterface` can be passed.

-This can be useful if you have a lot of configuration to map and don't want to pollute your DIC extension class (better for maintenance).
+This can be useful if you have a lot of configuration to map and don't want to pollute your service container extension class (better for maintenance).

 #### Merging hash values between scopes